What Abra did:

 Failure to comply with the steps laid above may result in the loss of your ETH balance on Abra.

 How does this change my experience on Abra?

 - At first, the main change will be faster confirmation of trades.
 Over time, you’ll see us launching new investing features and generally improving the user experience while continuing to grow the number of crypto assets available to trade.

 - On the flip side, some small market-cap coins might take longer to become available to trade once deposited into the app, depending on the number of confirmations required.

 - It’s important to note that you should not reuse crypto deposit addresses.
 Always check inside the app for the latest deposit address to use when depositing crypto.
 If you deposit funds to an older address, they may be lost permanently.

-- Abra is now a completely custodial wallet.
+Abra is now a completely custodial wallet.
 However, Abra is not the custodian of your funds.
-Abra uses Bittrex as its global custodian.
 The Abra wallet is still a cryptocurrency wallet (“HD wallet”), and you (the user) must keep your wallet recovery phrase safe in order to access or recover your funds.
-All trades continue to use your wallet private key signature.
+All trades continue to use your wallet's private key signature.
 Always keep your recovery phrase secure.
 If you lose your recovery phrase, you will lose access to your funds.

 Your funds are custodied on one of the most reputable platforms in the industry.
 Abra users who are investing in crypto may want to look into investing in a long-term storage solution, such as a hardware wallet for storing larger amounts of crypto.

 Can I continue to use my existing deposit addresses?